tatumroaquin/vwa-ssji/README.md

 This project aims to demonstrate the SSJI (Server-side JavaScript Injection) vulnerability in [CVE-2014-7205](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-7205).
 Which opens the possibility of RCE (Remote Code Execution) on a target NodeJS Web Server.

-The repository contains two web applications `simple` and `complex`, both showcase the same vulnerability.
-The instructions on how to run each app are contained within their respective folders.
+The repository contains two web applications [simple](./simple/) and `complex`, both showcase the same vulnerability.
+Written instructions on how to run each app are contained within their respective folders.

+Further explanations and steps of how to reproduce the attack, is contained within the `payload` folder together with the javascript payload used.

-<h2 align='center'>Prerequisites</h2>
+<h2 align='center'>Prerequisite Instruction</h2>

 1. Install the LTS version of [NodeJS](https://nodejs.org/en/)
-2. Open Firewall ports 3000 and 8000
+2. Open Firewall ports 3000 and 8000 for in-bound traffic
-3. Launch either `simple` or `complex`
+3. Launch either `simple` or `complex` as a local server
 4. Inject some payloads and have fun

-<h3 align='center'>Windows Firewall</h3>
+<h2 align="center">Opening Firewall Ports</h2>

+### Windows Firewall
 ```
 # Add Rules
 netsh advfirewall firewall add rule name="SSJI 3000" dir=in protocl=tcp localport=3000 action=allow